-- 4.2.
-Schools were consulted on the proposed changes between the 24 April 2018 and 11 May 2018.
-A total of two responses were received, one school picked up an error on the list of maintained schools, which has been corrected in the final version.
-The other school confirmed that they had no comments on the proposed changes to the document. - 4.3.
-The revised version of the Scheme for Financing Schools, once approved will be issued to schools (including Headteachers, Governors and Finance Staff) and made available on the intranet and the external website.
+- 4.2 Schools were consulted on the proposed changes between the 27 March 2019 and 3 May 2019.
+One response was received, relating to changes to para 6.2.2.
+Following consultation with HR and giving due consideration to the wording change, it was decided that the original wording should be reinstated.
+Details of this query and the PCC response can be found at Appendix 2. - 4.3 The revised version of the Scheme for Financing Schools, once approved will be issued to schools (including Head teachers, Governors and Finance Managers) and made available on the intranet and the external website.